prof-rossetti/georgetown-opim-243-201901/notes/testing.md

 #### Test-driven Development (TDD)

 Sometimes software developers write tests after completing the development process.
 In other cases, developers write tests before and during the development process.
 This latter approach is called **Test-driven Development (TDD)**.
-When following TDD, tests become a bridge between definitions of desired functionality (i.e. "the app should do xyz") and explicit checks for that functionality.
+When following TDD, tests become a bridge between requirements of desired functionality (i.e. "the app should do xyz") and explicit checks for that functionality.

 Your professor prefers to practice TDD and a related approach of **Document-driven Development** whereby the software development process follows the testing process which in-turn follows from the process of writing the software's documentation (most likely in a `README.md` file).

-The test-driven development process is closely related with the [refactoring process](/notes/software/refactoring.md).
+The test-driven development process is closely related with the [refactoring process](/notes/refactoring.md).
 When performing the two processes in conjunction with each other, as a best practice developers follow the approach of "Red Light, Green Light, Refactor".
 This refers to a process of first writing a failing test, then writing functional code to make the test pass, then refactoring the functional code and re-running tests to make sure they are still passing.

 ### Continuous Integration

-Test automation enables and drives automated software release processes referred to as **Continuous Integration (CI)**.
-Often a new version of the software will not be released unless all automated tests have passed.
-This helps prevent potential bugs from reaching users.
+Once tests have been automated, they can be configured to run on a separate server anytime a new feature is proposed.
+This process is called **Continuous Integration (CI)**, and is one of the techniques for preventing bugs and defects from reaching users.
+A codebase (i.e. Git repository) can be configured to prevent new versions of the software from being "released" or "merged" until / unless accompanying tests have passed.

 > In recent years CI has become a best practice for software development and is guided by a set of key principles.
 Among them are revision control, build automation and automated testing. - [Code Ship website](https://codeship.com/continuous-integration-essentials)